Overview: Say + Intent workflow module (Console)

 Messaging prompts

 For messaging interactions, the prompts provided by the Say + Intent module are comparably simpler than those for phone interactions.
 For messaging interactions, you can simply provide text that will be sent to the customer.
-You can also add multiple prompts that Edify will randomly choose (the same way the phone prompts function).
+You can also add multiple prompts that the system will randomly choose (the same way the phone prompts function).
 Note that whatever is typed into the messaging prompt is exactly what is sent to the customer.

 Note: Though the Text prompt appears as a dropdown selector, the only option available is Text.